heksaani/InnuendoCliCpouta/patho_typing/README.md

 - minimum_gene_identity: 60 (previous value: 70).
 Gene_identi value was changed based on the minimum similarity value in the clusters.

 Fasta file (file name: typing.fasta) was updated with the changes in genes as updated in typing rules

+### Updated singularity image

+New definition file for singularity image was made ( file name: patho_typing.def) and image was built accordingly.

+**PS**: If gene name contains ".", the tool parses it as "_" in the fasta files.
+Thus gene names in schema file are also named accordingly(e.g., ipaH7.8 -> ipaH7_8) to avoid errors in the analysis.